Equidistribution of polynomial sequences in function fields, with applications: A Weyl-type estimate

 \end{thm}

-{\bf Remark.} \begin{itemize} \item In Theorem \ref{th:main1}, the coefficient $\alpha_k$ plays the role of the leading coefficient of the polynomial.
-This is, in a sense, the ``true'' $\Fq[t]$ analog of the leading coefficient. \item Clearly, if $k$ is the greatest element in $\calK$, then $k$ is maximal in $\calK$.
+We remark that an $\epsilon$-free version of this conclusion could be derived by making use of major arc approximations to the exponential sum under consideration.
+We direct the interested reader to \cite[Lemma 2.1]{Woo2003} for a model of the kind of argument that would be required to achieve such a conclusion.
+Observe also that in Theorem \ref{th:main1}, the coefficient $\alpha_k$ plays the role of the leading coefficient of the polynomial, and might be regarded as the ``true'' $\Fq[t]$-analog of the leading coefficient.
+Furthermore, clearly, if $k$ is the greatest element in $\calK$, then $k$ is maximal in $\calK$.
 However, a set may have more than one maximal element.
-For example, if $p=2$ and $\calK = \{9, 5, 3, 1 \}$ then $9, 5, 3$ are maximal elements of $\calK$ and they all satisfy the hypothesis of Theorem \ref{th:main1}. \end{itemize}
+For example, if $p=2$ and $\calK = \{1,3,5,9\}$ then $9$, $5$, and $3$ are all maximal elements of $\calK$ and they all satisfy the hypothesis of Theorem \ref{th:main1}.